lethang7794/redux-intro/README.md

-# Intro to Redux exercise
+# Intro to Redux

+## Requirements

-- Clone the repo and setup the project with `npm install`
+- [] Read and analyze the app structure.

-- Start the project with `npm start`

-- Follow the steps in `PropDrillingExercise.js` and `ReduxExercise.js`
+- [] User can add product to the cart.
+- [] User can remove product from the cart only when there are products with the same id in the cart.
+- [] The cart shows total price and price of each product in the cart.
+- [] Implement the same features but use Redux.

+## Optional

+- [] Instead of using <ProductOne>, <ProductTwo>, <CartProductOne>, <CartProductTwo>, let's create <Product> and <CardProduct> that are generated from the data in products and cart.products using map().